-When the language of science is used, all arguments get fortified manifold – even though we know science is not just supremely dynamic, but deeply social and political too.
+When science as a language is used, arguments get fortified manifold, even though we realize that science in itself is dynamic and also social and political.
 It is science that has told us that consanguineous marriages are not wise, because of how genes are passed on to the offspring.
 Even for non-consanguineous marriages it is common to hear that instead of the baseless horoscope-matching, we should go in for blood-group matching, for testing certain genetic conditions like thalassemia before zeroing in on the partner.
 It seems perfectly humane and ethical to not want to increase the chances of thalassemia for a prospective child.
-Of course having a child with thalassemia (because both parents are positive) is not the same (or closely so) to having a child with dark skin because both parents are dark-skinned.
-But I am arguing that this is a question of the grade of the desire to erase the possibility of something (to want to erase the possibility of thalassemia seems absolutely acceptable, while to want to erase the possibility of having a dark-skinned child seems ridiculous and inhuman); the register remains the same.
-And in a nation where notwithstanding the train of protests, fairness and whitening creams rule the roost, for a lot of people the promise of being able to avoid a dark-skinned child will appeal a lot.
-And that’s the deeper danger, that these workshops and counselling sessions will appeal to the common (wo)man, surreptitiously and otherwise, consciously or otherwise.
-The risk is not that the organizers will continue to ignore court stay orders and go ahead with the workshops, but that we will think, why not, why not just see what they say, and if they prescribe a few easy things (and the obstetrician too will anyway also prescribe a list of things), why not abide by those and see if the child is really born fairer and grows up taller?
+Of course having a child with thalassemia (because both parents are positive) is not the same (or even closely so) to having a child with dark skin.
+But I am arguing that this is a question of the grade of the desire to erase the possibility of something.
+To want to eliminate the possibility of thalassemia in a prospective child seems absolutely acceptable, but to want to eliminate the possibility of having a dark-skinned child seems ridiculous and inhuman.
+However we should realize that the register used is the same in both, and in a nation where notwithstanding the train of protests, fairness and whitening creams rule the roost, , being able to ensure a prospective fair-skinned child will indeed appeal to many people.

+It is understandable that these sanitize-the-womb workshops and counselling sessions will appeal to the common (wo)man, surreptitiously and otherwise, consciously and otherwise.
+The risk is not that the organizers will continue to ignore court stay orders and go ahead with the workshops, but that we will ask ourselves, why not, why not just see what they say, and if they prescribe a few easy things (and the obstetrician too will anyway also prescribe a list of things), why not abide by those and just see if the child is really born fairer and grows up taller?
 An easy mix of Fair-&-Lovely and Horlicks.
-See, the seeming simplicity of the thing is what makes it easy to access minds and desires.
+The seeming simplicity of the thing is what makes it easy to access minds and desires.
+This eugenics is hard to catch, it keeps escaping us, because it is about the future, it is actually about manipulating desires, not human beings.

 Tread softly